Coronavirus drug hopefuls are cheap to make but may be in short supply

 In a study released Friday in the Journal of Virus Eradication, Hill and five other researchers, including Howard University chemist Joseph Fortunak, examined the cost of manufacturing medicines in recent or ongoing COVID-19 trials.

-Using prices for active pharmaceutical ingredients to build estimates, they said Gilead Science’s experimental drug remdesivir, originally for Ebola, could be made for as little as $0.93 for a day’s supply.
+Using prices for active pharmaceutical ingredients to build estimates, they said Gilead Science’s (GILD.O) experimental drug remdesivir, originally for Ebola, could be made for as little as $0.93 for a day’s supply.

 Gilead said the figure does not “accurately reflect” manufacturing costs at scale, but did not give those costs.

-Fujifilm Holdings Corp’s flu drug Avigan runs $1.45 to make per day, the researchers said.
+Fujifilm Holdings Corp’s (4901.T) flu drug Avigan runs $1.45 to make per day, the researchers said.
 Fujifilm did not immediately comment.

 Meanwhile, decades-old malaria medicine hydroxychloroquine - touted by President Donald Trump and others as a possible game changer despite no scientific proof it works - costs 8 cents.

-Other drugs the researchers examined included the related malaria medicine, chloroquine, the antibiotic azithromycin, Roche’s lung drug Esbriet and rheumatoid arthritis treatment Actemra, as well as an AbbVie HIV drug and a Hepatitis C cocktail.
+Other drugs the researchers examined included the related malaria medicine, chloroquine, the antibiotic azithromycin, Roche’s (ROG.S) lung drug Esbriet and rheumatoid arthritis treatment Actemra, as well as an AbbVie (ABBV.N) HIV drug and a Hepatitis C cocktail.

 “Should repurposed drugs demonstrate efficacy against COVID-19, they could be manufactured profitably at very low costs,” the authors wrote, giving range of between $1 and $29 per course of treatment.